YunzeMan/DCSRN/README.md

     Put nii2npy.py under $HCP and run:
         python nii2npy.py
     You are suppose to get HCP_NPY/ in the same dir with $HCP

+###### 3.1.3 Do data Augmentation
+    Put data_augment.py under $HCP and run:
+        python data_augment.py
+    You are suppose to get HCP_NPY_Augment/ in the same dir with $HCP This data augmentation process generates 100 64x64x64 volumes from each subject's 3D MRI.
+According to the paper, the patches are generated randomly in the image.

+####3.2 Run the code
+    cd to DCSRN/ and run:
+        python dcsrn_test.py
+    snapshots will be saved at /DCSRN/snapshots/